 There are two different bungee lengths, and the bungee catapult is possible from a shallow or a steep slope.

-The company claims that the electro-drive motor can be fitted or removed in 5 minutes without tools.
+The company claims that you can fit or remove the electro-drive motor in 5 minutes without tools.
 So, the Archaeopteryx can turn from a pure glider to electro glider and back pretty quickly.
 With the electro-drive, it can take off independently on a hard surface and – by using a quick release auxiliary wheel – on grass.